-The Bank accepts responsibility for the information contained in this Prospectus excluding the section "Description of the Issuer".
-The Issuer accepts responsibility for the information contained in the sections "Use of Proceeds" and "Description of the Issuer".
+The Bank accepts responsibility for the information contained in this Prospectus.
+In addition, the Issuer accepts responsibility for the information contained in the sections "Use of Proceeds" and "Description of the Issuer".
 Each of the Issuer and the Bank declares that, having taken all reasonable care to ensure that such is the case, the information contained in this Prospectus for which it is responsible is, to the best of its knowledge, in accordance with the facts and contains no omission likely to affect its import.